How to obtain your Costa Rica driver’s license when having a residency ID

 Second, you’ll need to make copies in duplicate (sometimes three copies may be requested—so, take three sets just to be safe) of:

 1) The photo/info pages and current visa stamp page of your passport;

 2) Front and back of your cedula de residencia;

 Here’s where we got lucky.
 When we got to the licensing building, we were directed to a clerk who spoke some English.
-She also must have sympathized with the silly 91-day rule and made copies of our previous 90-day visa entry stamp on her own copier and substituted these copies for the ones we had supplied that were only about 60 days old.
-With this revised paperwork in hand, she led us upstairs where a very official-looking gentleman looked up our physical reports in the database, checked our paperwork closely, hesitated, and then affixed his signature and stamp to all copies, gave back one set of stamped copies and sent us back downstairs.
+She also must have sympathized with the silly 91-day rule.
+She made copies of our previous 90-day visa entry stamp on her own copier.
+Then she substituted these copies for the ones we had supplied that were only about 60 days old.
+With this revised paperwork in hand, she led us upstairs.
+There, a very official-looking gentleman looked up our physical reports in the database.
+He checked our paperwork closely, hesitated, and then affixed his signature and stamp to all copies.
+Immediately, he gave back one set of stamped copies and sent us back downstairs.

-The next young gentleman checked everything again and sent us out the front gate to the Banco Nacional next door to pay the 4-mil colones licensing fee.
-We returned with our paid license receipt to the same young man for a photo, fingerprint and signature.
+The next young gentleman checked everything again.
+He then sent us to the Banco Nacional next door to pay the 4-mil Colones licensing fee.
+We returned with our paid driver’s license receipt to the same young man for a photo, fingerprint, and signature.
 We signed another log and with a whir, spit and a ca-chunk out popped our very own Costa Rican driver’s licenses.

 Total elapsed time for the two of us to get licensed: about 95 minutes.
 Good luck.

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
-In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.
+The author of this blog, Ticonuevo, is a US expat.
+He moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
+In his blogs, Ticonuevo describes his own experiences of getting a new life started in Costa Rica.